omcdotsh/omcdotsh/README.md

 ---

-me, a decentralized dreamer | A love for building cool stuff i craft bugs with equal mastery across the frontend and the blockchain/backend, delivering a complete experience to end users. currently between paris and lisbon. originally from a world where football and video games reign supreme.
+me, a decentralized dreamer | a love for building cool stuff

+i craft bugs with equal mastery across the frontend and the blockchain/backend, delivering a complete experience to end users. currently between paris and lisbon. originally from a world where football and video games reign supreme.

 ---

 - [[in]](https://fr.linkedin.com/OMacieira) boss me on linkedin
 - [[X]](https://x.com/OMacieira) retweet me on x
 - [[be]](https://behance.net/oscardz) admire my high school arts on behance

+---

+### Quote

+> "Great things are not done by impulse, but by a series of small things brought together."
+> — **Vincent Van Gogh**